What is the difference between NCBDE and the American Association of Diabetes Educators?

 Because AADE is a membership organization, its Board of Directors is elected by the membership.
 Individuals need not be CDEs to be eligible for membership in the AADE.
 All questions regarding AADE membership and continuing education programs should be referred to AADE.

 NCBDE is not a membership organization.
-This Board elects its directors from a slate of nominees prepared by a Nominating Committee.
+This Board elects its directors from a slate of nominees prepared by the Professional Development Committee.
 Eligibility for certification does not require membership in AADE.
 All questions regarding the Certification Examination, or certification or recertification as a diabetes educator should be referred to NCBDE.

 back to top